Chenilles-Network/chenilles-network.github.io/concepts.md

 leaving the others to use the non-cooperative exit while their funds are locked for the duration of a challenge.

+Indeed, all the participants in a State Channel have to sign each and every state update.
+Whenever one participant stops cooperating, for whatever reason (accidental or adversarial, technical or legal, physical or virtual, etc.), all the other participants will waste time and have their capital immobilized while they undergo the non-cooperative exit process to recover their assets.
+In the worst case scenario, if they try multiple times to recreate a State Channel with their assets between the remaining participants whom they still erroneously trust to keep cooperating, yet each time another participant stops cooperating, the over-trusting victims will have to go through one non-cooperative exit process per bad participant.
+This quickly becomes onerous as the number of participants grows.

+A circuit involving the same N participants can, using sophisticated interlocking contracts at each State Channel, manage complex interactions.
+However, a State Channel with N participants is faster and more capital efficient: it allows direct transfers of assets not possible with circuits, and in particular, unlike circuits, it directly supports non-fungible tokens.
+A State Channel with N participants requires no additional trust assumption compared to a circuit with the same participants.
+The only downside is that once an interaction is over, the two-participant State Channels of a circuit could be re-organized to partake in new circuits, whereas a N-participant State Channel must be settled whenever any participant wants out.
+If all participants actively participate it is still cheaper and faster to do those settlements than to open many channels.
+But that can be a big If depending on the participants.

-State Channels with more than two participants should thus be done only by dedicated people, whether professionals or enlightened amateur, who generally trust each other with keeping their systems online and available for other participants to interact with and sign transactions.
+State Channels with more than two participants should thus be done only by dedicated people, whether professionals or enlightened amateur, who trust each other with keeping their systems online and available for other participants to interact with and sign transactions.
-Definitely not something to do with random anonymous people with no reputation.
+They are definitely not something to do between random anonymous people with no reputation.
-And even then, only a few tens of them, possibly a few hundred, may feasibly partake in the protocol before it becomes horribly inefficient.
+And even then, only a few tens of participants, possibly a few hundred, may feasibly partake in the protocol before it becomes horribly inefficient.

 ### State Channels are Side-Chains